Coffee and Conversation This Sunday: Meet and Greet Chris Reed!

 Summer Parish Office Hours

 During the summer, the parish office is open Mon-Wed 9 a.m.-3 p.m.
-The parish coordinator is available by phone or email from home on Thursdays.
+On Thursdays, the parish coordinator works remotely and is available by phone or email.
 If you call the church office on Thursdays, your call will be forwarded to her phone.
 Greg, David, and Monnie will be working and reachable by cell.

 This Week’s Calendar